GardevoirX/CNS_drug_screening/README.md

 where $\pi$ stands for the partition constant, $\sigma$ stands for the Hammett constant, and $k_1$, $k_2$ and $k_3$ are obtained via the least squares. ([Hansch, 1962](https://doi.org/10.1021/ar50020a002))

-This model can be further generalized as
+This model can be further generalized as:

 $$Activity = f(property_1, propterty_2, ...) + error$$

 the $f$ here can be either a linear model or a very complex neural network.

 ## Dataset
-The dataset is organized as
+The dataset is organized as:

 | SMILES             | Target |
 |--------------------|--------|